aws-samples/amazon-sagemaker-build-train-deploy/04_api_gateway_and_lambda/README.md

 After building the HTTP API, the request flow would be as follows:

 1. The client application send a HTTP POST request to the Amazon API Gateway endpoint.
-2. The Amazon API Gateway application passes the request to an AWS Lambda function, which processes the request and calls the Amazon SageMaker HTTPS endpoint where the model is hosted.
+2. The HTTP API in Amazon API Gateway passes the request to an AWS Lambda function, which processes the request and calls the Amazon SageMaker HTTPS endpoint where the model is hosted.
 3. Lambda function receives the inference response from Amazon SageMaker endpoint and sends it back to the client via Amazon API Gateway.

 Let's start building the HTTP API.